maak-sdu/pyScattData/xy_overview/README.md

 the color scale of the color bar.
 Again, plots are saved to the output folders.

 Again, the user is asked whether an additional customary plot is desired.
-This continues until the point where this is not the case and the program ends.
+This continues until the point where this is not the case and the program terminates.